-Parsonex Securities, Inc. and its advisors are compensated in different ways when you purchase or sell a mutual fund or an annuity contract depending on the type of investment involved, amount invested and share class purchased.
+Parsonex Securities, Inc. and its financial professionals are compensated in different ways when you purchase or sell a mutual fund or an annuity contract depending on the type of investment involved, amount invested and share class purchased.
 Most mutual funds require that you pay a sales commission plus an annual fee associated with operating the mutual funds.
 These expenses affect the return on your investment.
-Parsonex Securities utilizes a single uniform method to calculate commission compensation to its advisors for sales of all mutual funds and variable annuity contracts.
-This method is the same regardless of which mutual fund or annuity contract you purchase, and does not provide advisors additional incentives to sell any particular mutual fund or annuity over another.
+Parsonex Securities utilizes a single uniform method to calculate commission compensation to its financial professionals for sales of all mutual funds and variable annuity contracts.
+This method is the same regardless of which mutual fund or annuity contract you purchase, and does not provide financial professionals additional incentives to sell any particular mutual fund or annuity over another.

 At Parsonex Securities, Inc. we receive compensation from the mutual fund companies, variable annuity issuers and retirement plan product sponsors that are available to our customers.
 These payments are made in connection with programs that support our marketing and sales force education and training efforts, such as our national sales and education conferences and other conferences.
 The mutual fund companies, retirement plan product sponsors, and variable annuity issuers that participate in sponsorship activities are listed below.

 These payments may be based upon the assets that are held at the participating sponsor, including any 529 college savings plan assets.
-Parsonex Securities advisors do not receive any part of these payments.
-However in some cases, sponsors may pay additional marketing payments to Parsonex Securities and/or Parsonex Securities’ advisors to cover fees to attend conferences or reimbursement of expenses for workshops or seminars.
+Parsonex Securities financial professionals do not receive any part of these payments.
+However in some cases, sponsors may pay additional marketing payments to Parsonex Securities and/or Parsonex Securities’ financial professionals to cover fees to attend conferences or reimbursement of expenses for workshops or seminars.

-Parsonex Securities may receive marketing and educational support payments from retirement plan product sponsors to assist in training and educating financial advisors.
+Parsonex Securities may receive marketing and educational support payments from retirement plan product sponsors to assist in training and educating financial professionals.
 These payments are not tied to the sale of any products.
-Parsonex Securities’ advisors do not receive any portion of these payments.
+Parsonex Securities’ financial professionals do not receive any portion of these payments.

 Mutual Fund Sponsors